monohaus/expansion_tile_list/README.md

 );
 ```

-3. Using `separtorBuilder`: This property allows you to customize the appearance of the separators between the tiles in
+3. Using `separatorBuilder`: This property allows you to customize the appearance of the separators between the tiles in
    the list.

 ```dart